rio-labs/rio/rio/snippets/snippet-files/howtos/deployment.md

 There's several ways to deploy a Rio app.
 Pick the one that best fits your needs.

 -   One-click deployment (coming soon)
 -   Manual deployment using `rio`
 -   Manual deployment using `uvicorn`
-- running the app directly from Python
+-   Running the app directly from Python
 -   Deployment inside a Docker container

 ## One-click deployment